Software Testing Outsourcing Guide

 - How often such information is updated.

-- What relevant tools your developers use (development environment, bug-tracking software, etc.).
+- What relevant tools your developers use (development environment, source code management and continuous integration software, etc.).

 - What bug reporting procedure you find convenient.